7 February 2019

 Testing of PAD to Levels A and Levels B with numerous attacks extending into Level C has been reviewed.

-The PAD performance results are by a large margin within the only thresholds specified by a recognised standard for certification, those of FIDO.
+The PAD performance results are by a large margin within the only thresholds specified by a recognized standard for certification, those of FIDO.
 In the opinion of the reviewer the error rates represent state of the art at Q4 2018 in Face Recognition PAD Detection.

 Face verification performance is within the thresholds specified by FIDO and in NIST 800-63B.”